Selling a Unit Title property

 Pre-contract disclosure statement

-You’ll need to give buyers a ‘pre-contract disclosure statement’ before signing a sale and purchase agreement.
 Talk to your lawyer or real estate agent about preparing the pre-contract disclosure statement.
 Having it ready to go before you start marketing your property will help prevent delays in the sale process.
 You’ll need to pay any costs involved in preparing the statement.

-A pre-contract disclosure statement includes information about:
+A pre-contract disclosure statement for an existing unit includes information about:

-• fees and levies
+- fees and levies

-• upcoming maintenance or building improvement plans
+- upcoming maintenance or building improvement plans.

 Pre-settlement disclosure statement